dotmaster/node2node-socket.io/README.md

 Logging can be turned on/off in nodeClient by passing an option to the nodeClient like new io.nodeClient('0.0.0.0', 1234, {logging: true})

-NEW!
+NEW from 0.0.2!
 Now uses nodeBase to do coherent logging.

 ## Modifications to Socket.io